rajanpsanthanam/minions/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-A few sentences describing the overall goals of the pull request's commits.
+Description on the overall goal of the pull request:

 ## Related PR's
 List related PR's against other branches: